pkskelly/mkdocs-sample/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you follow [Branch Naming Guidelines](https://github.com/transport4/documents/wiki/Branching-Conventions)?
 - [ ] Did you PR to the correct base branch (beta vs. hotfix)?
-- [ ] Did you link the commit/PR title with the correct DvOps Work Item?
+- [ ] Did you link the commit/PR title with the correct DevOps Work Item?
 - [ ] Did you merge master into your branch to reduce conflicts?
 - [ ] Does your code build?
 - [ ] Does your database successfully deploy?